 Overseas Music Festival Checklist

 Heading to a festival in Europe or further afield this summer?
-Follow this checklist from The Foreign and Commonwealth Office (FCO) to help you keep yourself and your possessions safe.
+Follow this checklist from The Foreign, Commonwealth & Development Office (FCDO) to help you keep yourself and your possessions safe.

 Before you leave home: